hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 ## Metrics evaluation

 Many of the core pieces of information from the web summary are stored in the `metrics_summary.csv` file.
-As this is csv file, we can read it into R and generate plots to include in reports on the general quality of the samples.
+As this is a csv file, we can read it into R and generate plots to include in reports on the general quality of the samples.

 First, to read the files in: